aws-samples/aws-modern-application-workshop/workshop-2/README.md

 This is really important because if you leave stuff running in your account, it will continue to generate charges.
 Certain things were created by CloudFormation and certain things were created manually throughout the workshop.
 Follow the steps below to make sure you clean up properly.

 1. Delete any manually created resources throughout the labs, e.g. CodePipeline Pipelines and CodeBuild projects.
 Certain things like task definitions do not have a cost associated, so you don't have to worry about that.
 If you're not sure what has a cost, you can always look it up on our website.
 All of our pricing is publicly available, or feel free to ask one of the workshop attendants when you're done.
-2. Go to the CodePipeline console and delete prod-iridium-service.
+2. Go to the CodePipeline console and delete prod-like-service.
 Hit Edit and then Delete.
 3. Delete any container images stored in ECR, delete CloudWatch logs groups, and delete ALBs and target groups (if you got to the bonus lab)
 4. In your ECS Cluster, edit all services to have 0 tasks and delete all services
 5. Delete log groups in CloudWatch Logs
-6. Delete the CloudFormation stack prod-iridium-service that CodePipeline created.
-7. Finally, delete the CloudFormation stack launched at the beginning of the workshop to clean up the rest.
+6. Finally, delete the CloudFormation stack launched at the beginning of the workshop to clean up the rest.
 If the stack deletion process encountered errors, look at the Events tab in the CloudFormation dashboard, and you'll see what steps failed.
 It might just be a case where you need to clean up a manually created asset that is tied to a resource goverened by CloudFormation.